TinaTruong023/data-literacy_TypicalTueBiker/dat/wea/README.md

 # Weather Data
-The dedicated [Weather Data Loader](LoadWeatherData.py) should be used for loading the data.
+Data should be loaded using the dedicated [Weather Data Loader](LoadWeatherData.py)

 __The weather data obtained through [Meteoblue](https://content.meteoblue.com/de/ueber-uns/rechtliches/agb) can not be made publicly available and is therefore not included in this repository.__